denyskt-hub/HotelsDemo/README.md

 *A clean-architecture iOS app showcasing hotel search, filtering with modern Swift.*

 > [!NOTE]
-> This project was created as a personal learning exercise to practice building applications using the VIP (View–Interactor–Presenter) architecture.
-The focus is on clean separation of concerns, modularity, and testability rather than on complete product features or UI polish.
-It is intended for demonstration in a portfolio to showcase architectural decision-making, code organization, and implementation skills.
+> Demonstration of the VIP (View–Interactor–Presenter) architecture in iOS, focusing on clean design, modularity, and testability.
+Built to illustrate architectural decisions and code organization best practices.

 ## Table of Contents